ericsun95/Flying-High-Again/written_exam/markedquestions.md

 - Taking chances is foolish.
 Pilots who are always trying to prove that they are better than anyone else are thinking "I can do it - I'll show them."
 The antidote for this macho attitude is to say, "Taking chances is foolish."

+- <span style="color:green"> What is the antidote when a pilot has a hazardous attitude, such as 'Resignation'? </span>
+- I am not helpless.
+Pilots who think "what's the use?" do not see themselves as being able to make a great deal of difference in what happens to them.
+The antidote to this resignation attitude is to say, "I'm not helpless.
+I can make a difference."

 - <span style="color:green"> What is one of the neglected items when a pilot relies on short and long term memory for repetitive tasks? </span>
 - Checklists.
 A pilot must be aware of certain behavioral traps.
 Unjustified reliance on his short and long term memory, regular flying skills, or repetitive and familiar routes, may cause him to neglect proper flight planning, preflight inspections, and checklists.

+- <span style="color:green"> What tool does crew resource management provide to flight crews? </span>
+- The ability to recognize hazards and mitigate risks.
+In the mid-1970s, airlines started to employ Crew Resource Management (CRM) in the workplace (flight deck).
+The program helped crews recognize hazards and provided tools for them to eliminate the hazard or minimize its impact.

+- <span style="color:green"> Eye movements during daytime collision avoidance scanning should: </span>
+- not exceed 10 degrees and view each sector at least 1 second.
+Use a series of short, regularly spaced eye movements that bring successive areas of the sky into the central visual field.
+Each movement should not exceed 10° and each area should be observed for at least 1 second to enable detection.

+- <span style="color:green"> What is it often called when a pilot pushes his or her capabilities and the aircraft's limits by trying to maintain visual contact with the terrain in low visibility and ceiling? </span>
+- Scud running.
+  Scud running is pushing the capabilities of the pilot and the aircraft to the limits by trying to maintain visual contact with the terrain while trying to avoid physical contact with it.

 ### Flight Control
 - <span style="color:green"> To minimize the side loads placed on the landing gear during touchdown, the pilot should keep the </span>
 - longitudinal axis of the aircraft parallel to the direction of its motion.
 It is important that the touchdown of an aircraft occur with the aircraft's longitudinal axis parallel to the direction in which it is moving along the runway to reduce side loads on the landing gear.

+> The upward pitch of the wings, called dihedral.
+The upward angle formed by the wings is called dihedral.
+Dihedral contributes to roll stability.

 ### Aerodynamics of Stalls and Spins
 - <span style="color:green"> A stall occurs when: </span>